-The Volkswagen Golf R is a hot hatch for shy retiring types.
-It’ll beat most cars off the line at the traffic light grand prix, but its subtle styling means people will struggle to distinguish it from a humble Golf diesel.
+The Volkswagen Golf R is a hot hatch for the shy and retiring.
+It’ll beat most cars off the line at the traffic light grand prix, but its subtle styling means you’ll struggle to distinguish it from a humble Golf diesel.
 Whether that’s a good or bad thing depends on your viewpoint.

-The quick steering lets you dart into bends before using the grippy all-wheel-drive system to dig into the tarmac and fire you out the other side at an indecent pace.
+Its 2.0-litre turbocharged petrol engine is really strong, while its quick steering lets you dart into bends before using the grippy all-wheel-drive system to dig into the tarmac and fire you out the other side at an indecent pace.
 It’s extremely quick, and you’re able to use all the power in the wet – unlike front-wheel-spinning hot hatches such as the Honda Civic Type R.

 The Golf R might look like it doesn't want to rock the boat but it has 310hp and four-wheel drive – it's faster than many so-called sports cars

-The Golf also comes with lots of safety tech as standard to help you avoid accidents, and it got a five-star Euro NCAP crash rating in 2012, although the tests have got stricter since then.
+The Golf also comes with lots of safety tech as standard to help you avoid accidents, and it got a five-star Euro NCAP crash rating in 2012, although the tests have gotten stricter since then.

 There are just enough changes inside compared to a standard Golf to make you feel like you’re driving something a little special.
 The sporty front seats have lots of support, you get a leather-bound steering wheel, sporty gear knob, R-branded dials and a smattering of R badges.

-So the Golf R’s subtle styling means it won’t get the attention you might want from a hot hatch, but if you want a car that’s fast and fun, yet perfectly suited to the drudgery of everyday life – few other hot hatches can compete with its broad range of talents.
+So, the Golf R’s subtle styling means it won’t get the attention you might want from a hot hatch, but if you want a car that’s fast and fun, yet perfectly suited to the drudgery of everyday life – few other hot hatches can compete with its broad range of talents.